Jamie-38/MoundEstimation/README.md

 The mask-rcnn implementation followed a similar training approach but required additional functionalities in the code that YOLOV8 did not.
 The original project needed a secondary focus on building utilities to support generating additional training data.
 This has not been needed with YOLOv8 because of the library support and its approach to training data.
+In addition, the original mask-rcnn implementation also had the ability to evaluate its model.
+Functionality that is not added here.

+Below is an example orthophoto of a site and a close-up view of detected mounds.

 ![siet_image](https://github.com/Jamie-38/MoundEstimation/assets/85198881/344196bd-e15e-4981-8838-592a609e5744)